Abulfat Aliyev: Biography

 Abulfat Aliyev was born on December 30, 1926, in Shusha.
 After his father's death Aliyev's family moved from Shusha to Fuzuli where they lived for four years.
-Then his family moved to Aghdam and he continued his education at city school.
+His family then moved to Aghdam and he continued with his education at a city school.
 For the first time he sang the song "Shushanin Daghlari" on the radio.
 At that time 19-year-old Abulfat moved to Baku.

 From 1945 he became a soloist of Azerbaijan State Academic Philharmonic Hall.
 The repertoire of the singer included more than 400 folk and composer songs such as "Dina bilmadim", "Bu gala, dashli qala", "Ay Pari", "Endim bulag bashina", "Bulbullar gazar baghi", "Tel nazik", "Sachlari burma", "Gel-gel", "Xal yanaghinda", "Gara gozlum".

 In 1956 he appeared on the stage of Opera and Ballet Theater for the first time.
 Aliyev worked there until 1962.

 The singer, who took part in the International Music Congress in Moscow in 1971, was awarded a UNESCO badge and diploma for high performance, and his performance was broadcast on All-Union Radio.

 Aliyev died on December 27, 1990, in Baku.